Little Man Computer: Examples

-Using numeric instruction codes
+Using numeric instruction codes (machine code)

 This program (instruction 901 to instruction 000) is written just using numeric codes.
 The program takes two numbers as input and outputs the difference.
 Notice that execution starts at Mailbox 00 and finishes at Mailbox 07.
 The disadvantages of programming the LMC using numeric instruction codes are discussed below.

-Using mnemonics and labels
+Using mnemonics and labels (assembly language)

 Assembly language is a low-level programming language that uses mnemonics and labels instead of numeric instruction codes.
 Although the LMC only uses a limited set of mnemonics, the convenience of using a mnemonic for each instruction is made apparent from the assembly language of the same program shown below - the programmer is no longer required to memorize a set of anonymous numeric codes and can now program with a set of more memorable mnemonic codes.
 If the mnemonic is an instruction that involves a memory address (either a branch instruction or loading/saving data) then a label is used to name the memory address.